thatvirdiguy/thatvirdiguy.github.io/_posts/2026-07-06-threat-modeling-101.md

 > User Story: A user logs in and retrieves a list of virtual machine snapshots belonging to their team.

 So far, everything is working exactly as intended.
-Now ask yourself the second question of threat modelling: What could go wrong?
+Now ask yourself the second question of threat modeling: What could go wrong?

 An obvious abuse story is: